 **NOTE: Tutoring and personal care attendants are not accommodations under ADA and consequently are not provided by ODSS.

 Potential Lansing Community College students should take the following steps in order to access ODSS services:

-- Take the Computerized Placement Tests (CPT's) to obtain the reading, writing and math levels required for most LCC classes.
+2. Take the Computerized Placement Tests (CPTs) to obtain the reading, writing, and math levels required for most LCC classes.
 The tests are multiple choice, untimed and available on a walk-in basis (if a student requires a reader or quiet room the placement tests, then see below).
-For college placement tests (CPT's), ACT, SAT, other waiver information please contact the Assessment Center at http://lcc.edu/assessment
+For college placement tests (CPTs), ACT, SAT, other waiver information please contact the Assessment Center at http://lcc.edu/assessment.

-** Students requiring the assistance of a reader must call the Reader Services office at (517) 483-1225 to schedule a reader for the placement tests.
+** Students seeking the assistance of a reader must call Reader Services at (517) 483-1225 to schedule a reader for the placement tests.
 No documentation is required for this accommodation (except math, see below).
 NOTE: Readers can only read the tests EXACTLY as they are written.
 Readers are not able to re-word, clarify or explain anything within the tests.

 **Students with a documented math disability must provide ODSS with a copy of their PSYCHOLOGICAL EVALUATION which diagnoses a learning disability in an area of math in order to take the math placement test with a calculator.
-Students need to call (517)483-1924 to arrange for an ODSS staff person to review documentation.
-If approved, students will be provided with a form allowing for a calculator use on the Math CPT.
+Students should call (517) 483-1924 to arrange for an ODSS staff person to review documentation.
+If approved, students will be provided with a form allowing for a simple calculator to use on the Math CPT.
 Students should start the Math CPT at the highest level with which they are comfortable.